 Contacting NHS 111 using the interpreting service

 To contact NHS111 using this service follow the link below:

-The Deaf person contacts the interpreter via the Interpreter Now app, using their smartphone or tablet, or via the secure video link using a computer.
-Once they are connected, the interpreter telephones NHS111 on the Deaf person’s behalf.
+You can contact the interpreter via the SignVideo app, using your smartphone or tablet, or via the secure video link using a computer.
+Once you are connected, the interpreter telephones NHS111 on the your behalf.

 Contacting health and social care services using the interpreting service

 To contact all other Health and Social Care services including your local GP, follow the link below: